benhaotang/OpenDeepResearcher-via-searxng/README.md

 > [!TIP]
 > - Use Searxng to reduce bias and improve privacy.
-> - Report have citations🧑‍🏫!
+> - Report have citations📰!
 > - Planning agent🤖 from reasoning models!!
-> - Ollama support for local AI interface:computer: for maximal privacy!
+> - Ollama support for local AI interface💻 for maximal privacy!
 > - Some refinement to reduce search query fail rate and token use.

-## TL;DR
+## 🧑‍🏫 TL;DR

 Run [open_deep_researcher.ipynb](open_deep_researcher.ipynb) to **save money**, run [open_deep_researcher_with_planning.ipynb](open_deep_researcher_with_planning.ipynb) to get **better quality** with reasoning.

 Run [local_open_deep_researcher.ipynb](local_open_deep_researcher.ipynb) and [local_open_deep_researcher_with_planning.ipynb](local_open_deep_researcher_with_planning.ipynb) for **private local AI service** via ollama!

-## General INFO:memo:
+## 📝 General INFO

 This notebook implements an **AI researcher** that continuously searches for information based on a user query until the system is confident that it has gathered all the necessary details.
 It makes use of several services to do so: